-My inspection of the roof coverings was restricted from ground level.
-Flat roofs coverings were not visible from ground level.
+My inspection of the roof coverings were restricted from ground level only.
+Flat roof coverings were not visible from ground level.

 In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
 Floor coverings have not been moved.